b5i/YouTubeKit/README.md

 - [SearchResponse.Restricted](https://github.com/b5i/YouTubeKit/blob/d5db7e61cf017af4969669cfee5c075e185a771a/Sources/YouTubeKit/YouTubeResponseTypes/Search/SearchResponse.swift#L94) -> get Creative Commons copyrighted results for a text query.

 - [VideoInfosResponse](https://github.com/b5i/YouTubeKit/blob/1aed7cf4ef662b3ba689ce28f05a8b0f496ed7e6/Sources/YouTubeKit/YouTubeResponseTypes/VideoInfos/VideoInfosResponse.swift#L11) -> get the infos of a video by ID.
+Warning: Setting the `useCookies` parameter to true when using this request will not have any effect (except if you launch the request using the `YouTubeModel`) because it wouldn't work with the YouTube API.

 - [VideoInfosWithDownloadFormatsResponse](https://github.com/b5i/YouTubeKit/blob/3023f4468429f77d57f0e786f0c5b08b9a8dd51b/Sources/YouTubeKit/YouTubeResponseTypes/VideoInfos/VideoInfosWithDownloadFormatsResponse.swift#L18) -> get the infos of a video by ID and the DownloadFormats, consumes more bandwidth than [VideoInfosResponse](https://github.com/b5i/YouTubeKit/blob/1aed7cf4ef662b3ba689ce28f05a8b0f496ed7e6/Sources/YouTubeKit/YouTubeResponseTypes/VideoInfos/VideoInfosResponse.swift#L11) but has an array of DownloadFormat.
 - [MoreVideoInfosResponse](https://github.com/b5i/YouTubeKit/blob/9db43b336ceba6c11981dee2c7e9afad49ebda22/Sources/YouTubeKit/YouTubeResponseTypes/VideoInfos/MoreVideoInfosResponse.swift#L10C15-L10C37) to get various informations about a video (see documentation).